bobby-didcoding/did_django_open_weather_map_api/README.md

-# did_django_spoontaculer_api
+# did_django_open_weather_map_api
-Django project that demonstrates how to shchedule job in Django
+Django project that demonstrates how to use open weather map api in a Django project

 1) cd to development directory
 2) mkvirtualenv did_django_schedule_jobs